gmcoringa/tswitch/README.md

 # Terragrunt and Terraform switcher [![push](https://github.com/gmcoringa/tswitch/workflows/push/badge.svg?branch=main&event=push)](https://github.com//gmcoringa/tswitch/actions)

 The `tswitch` command line tool switches between different versions of [terraform](https://www.terraform.io/) and [terragrunt](https://terragrunt.gruntwork.io/) looking for constraints in `terragrunt.hcl` file.
 If you wish to use other methods, there are other switches that you may use.

+The `tswitch` command also supports [OpenTofu](https://github.com/opentofu/opentofu) as an alternative to [terraform](https://www.terraform.io/).
+Refer to the flags or configuration file details below for instructions on how to switch between Terraform implementations.

 ## Installation